 The bill would alter the current method for distributing sales tax revenues generated within UEZs by replacing the current system (which allows each zone access to a percentage of the sales tax revenue generated within that zone) with a new system (which would distribute a percentage of the total monies appropriated annually to the UEZ Fund, based upon a statutory formula).
-The new formula would apply weight to: each UEZ municipality's Municipal Revitalization Index Distress Score; the average number of unemployed persons in each UEZ municipality; and the number of commercial and industrial parcels located in each UEZ municipality.
+The new formula would apply a 50 percent weight to each UEZ municipality's Municipal Revitalization Index Distress Score, the average number of unemployed persons in each UEZ municipality and number of commercial and industrial parcels located in each UEZ municipality, and would apply a 50 percent weight to the gross taxable sales in the municipality subject to reduced sales tax.